hujhax/austin-improv-wiki/Bless This Mess.md

 |Years	=		2010
 }}

-**Bless This Mess** was a ColdTowne conservatory class troupe that also did a *[[Cagematch]]*.
+**Bless This Mess** was a ColdTowne conservatory class troupe.

 ## History
 The troupe formed after being randomly grouped together in ColdTowne Conservatory classes in the summer of 2009.

-They won the "Frank Herbert's Dune" Cagematch in spring 2010, and followed it up with 5/8/10 and 6/12/10 performances in the Cagematch "Tournament of Champions".
+They won the "Frank Herbert's Dune" *[[Cagematch]]* in spring 2010, and followed it up with 5/8/10 and 6/12/10 performances in the Cagematch "Tournament of Champions".

 Soon after, they performed a run of their signature format, the "Pants Killstrap", for their level-six graduation.